 What's happened

-Senegal's parliament approved a law doubling prison sentences for same-sex relations to 10 years, criminalizing the promotion of homosexuality and penalizing accusations without proof.
-The law, supported by all lawmakers present, reflects a regional trend of tightening anti-LGBTQ+ legislation amid protests and arrests.
+Senegal's parliament has approved a bill increasing prison sentences for same-sex relations from five to ten years, criminalizing the promotion of homosexuality and penalizing accusations without proof.
+The law, supported by all lawmakers present, reflects regional trends of stricter anti-LGBTQ+ legislation amid protests and arrests.
+President Faye is expected to sign the bill today.

 What's behind the headline?